Dukejnrs/FirstRepo/README.md

 # 🌍 Global Health Indicators EDA (2000–2020)

+This project explores global health indicators to uncover patterns and relationships between life expectancy, health spending, immunization, and infant mortality.
+The goal is to extract meaningful insights from WHO data and showcase data science skills relevant to health and development sectors.

 ## 📌 Project Overview

-This project analyzes global health data across multiple countries between 2000 and 2020.
+The project analyzes global health data across multiple countries between 2000 and 2020.
 The goal is to explore trends in key indicators such as life expectancy, immunization coverage, infant mortality, and health spending — and uncover insights related to global health progress and inequalities.

 ---